 Where does money come into this?

-I realized that I could still work on wellness goals without needing to invest money just yet.
-For example, with physical wellness, I’d like to move my body more.
-In my ideal world, I’d go to fitness classes and have a personal trainer, but that would cost me.
-So for now, I do free yoga videos on YouTube, take walks, and ride my bike.
+I realized that I could still work on wellness goals without needing to invest money.
+For example, with physical wellness, I wanted to move my body more.
+I started with free videos on YouTube.

 Everyone’s wellness journey looks different

 Your wellness journey may look completely different than mine, and that’s okay.
 There’s no right or wrong way to do this.
 We all have different goals, life experiences, financial situations, etc. You can figure out a way to invest either time or money in yourself in a way that feels good for you and works for your life.

 It’s about taking care of yourself so that you can be a better version of yourself, serve at a higher level, make a great impact, give more love to those around you, and reach your goals.

 Interested in working with me as your financial planner?
 Apply here.